Updated on 22 November 2020, Commit: dcb3951

 As with Cuberite itself, this manual is in active development, and you can contribute yourself or file an issue if you find an error or ommission on the GitHub Repository.
 If you're using a printed version, note that the latest version of this manual is always available online.

-Cuberite is a Free and Open Source (FOSS) Minecraft-compatible Game Server.
-Cuberite is designed with performance, configurability, and extensibility in mind, and also aims to accurately recreate most vanilla features.
-Cuberite is written in C++, and there is an extensive plugin system that allows for the user to write their own plugins with Lua.
+Cuberite is a Free and Open Source (FOSS) game server compatible with Minecraft Java Edition.
+Cuberite is designed with performance, configurability, and extensibility in mind, and aims to accurately recreate most vanilla features.
+The server is written in C++, and there is an extensive plugin system that allows for the user to write their own plugins with Lua.
 In fact, many of the built in commands are implemented by the Core plugin, which has its own GitHub repository and developer community.
 For more information on the plugin system and how to use it, as well as how to develop for it, please see Plugins.

 Cuberite was created in late 2010 by FakeTruth with its original name "MCServer", as a replacement for the vanilla server, designed to be better performing and more configurable.
-It was soon open-sourced and developers started working.
+It was later open-sourced, and other developers started contributing.

 In the summer of 2013, the main MCServer repository was moved from Google Code to GitHub, and a new build system was introduced.
 Several new developers also joined the project around that time, and the project began to increase in members and popularity.